Joonsey/joonsey.github.io/README.md

 ## How did you make Snowden?

-Had some time to spend and wanted to practie some python. __Sadly a discord bot doesn't really use any python it's almost entirely decorators and pre-made functions like:__
+Had some time to spend and wanted to practie some python. __Sadly a discord bot doesn't really use any python, it's almost entirely decorators and pre-made functions like:__
 ```python
 @client.command()
 async def ping(ctx):